ghuntley/denon-prime4/README.md

 This repository makes use of that fact to build software in an easy manner.

+### Firmware update source

+The firmware pulls the latest firmware and its URL from https://autoupdate.airmusictech.com/PrimeUpdates.xml.

 Information below is from the original repository by @ghuntley.

 ---